-The Clinical Engineering internship director will arrange to meet with the department director and the interns at each hospital once per year to discuss important issues and current topics related to the internship program at that hospital.
-If additional meetings are needed they may be requested.
+The Clinical Engineering Internship Director will meet with the hospital's Clinical Engineering Director and the interns assigned at that hospital once per year to discuss important issues and current topics related to the internship program.
+Additional meetings may be scheduled as needed.

-Each department director may be asked to guest lecturer at least once per year, teaching a class on material with which they are familiar.
+Each hospital Clinical Engineering Director may be asked to guest lecturer from time to time, teaching a class on material with which they are familiar.
 An outline of the material to be covered will be provided in advance.

-The clinical engineering internship director will meet with the interns for a 3-4 hour organized Internship Meeting which will take place once per year in each separate internship hospital.
-We expect the hospital Clinical Engineering Director to give a 30-45 minute presentation on their career, their department, current CE challenges, department development or some other interesting topic at these meetings.
-We will also have each of the interns give a 20-30 minute presentation, the internship program director will give a 30 minute presentation, we may ask a nearby CE director to give a guest presentation and finally we will ask that the interns arrange for a tour of an interesting area in the hospital.
+The Clinical Engineering Director will meet with all of the interns for a 3-4 hour organized Internship meeting that takes place twice per semester.
+These internship meetings will rotate to each separate internship hospital.
+The hospital Clinical Engineering Director will give a 30-45 minute presentation on their career, their department, current CE challenges, department development or some other interesting topic at these meetings.
+Each intern at that hospital will give a 20-30 minute presentation.
+The Clinical Engineering Director will give a 30 minute presentation, and may ask a nearby hospital Clinical Engineering Director to give a guest presentation.
+The interns at that hospital will give a tour of interesting areas of their hospital.